+BEHAVIOUR

-Behaviour and of such a nature, as to adversely affect educational perfor following: an inability to build or maintain interpersonal relation A learning disorder characterized by specific behavior problems over such a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance, and that may be accompanied by one or more of the following: an inability to build or maintain interpersonal relationships; excessive fears or anxieties; a tendency to compulsive reaction; an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.
-Characteristics Students who are identified with this exceptionality may exhibite acting out or withdrawn behaviors; lacking social awareness/social skills; lack of motivation or low self-esteem; behavior that is strongly interfering with that student's or of Prior To Identification School Resource Team Report (Sp.
+A learning disorder characterized by specific behaviour problems over such a period of time, and to such a marked degree, and of such a nature, as to adversely affect educational performance, and that may be accompanied by one or more of the following: an inability to build or maintain interpersonal relationships; excessive fears or anxieties; a tendency to compulsive reaction; an inability to learn that cannot be traced to intellectual, sensory, or other health factors, or any combination thereof.

+Students who are identified with this exceptionality may exhibit some or all of the following characteristics:

+- acting out or withdrawn behaviours;

+- lacking social awareness/social skills;

+- lack of motivation or low self-esteem;

+- behaviour that is strongly interfering with that student's or other students' performance at school.

+- School Resource Team Report (Sp.
 Ed.
-Form 01) School Resource Tracking Sheet (Sp.
+Form 01) - School Resource Tracking Sheet (Sp.
 Ed.
-Form 03) Report of Case Conference (Sp.
+Form 03) - Report of Case Conference (Sp.
 Ed.
-Form 04) Record of Notification of IPRC Meeting (Sp.
+Form 04) - Record of Notification of IPRC Meeting (Sp.
 Ed.
-Form 05) Individual Education Plan, if available.
-Diagnostic Information (Optional) An assessment by the College of Psychologists or a member of describes behavioural difficulties such as ADHD, Tic Disorders b) b) b) b) b) b) b) b) b) b) b) b) b) b Behaviour Disorder not otherwise specified, Schizophrenia, Mo Adjustment Disorder, Problems related to Abuse or Neglect, A Information For IPRC PVNCCDSB Criteria for Identification Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
+Form 05) - Individual Education Plan, if available.

+An assessment by the College of Psychologists or a member of the College of Physicians and Surgeons that identifies and describes behavioural difficulties such as ADHD, Tic Disorders, Oppositional Defiant Disorder, Conduct Disorder, Disruptive Behaviour Disorder not otherwise specified, Schizophrenia, Mood Disorder, Anxiety Disorder, Personality Disorder, Adjustment Disorder, Problems related to Abuse or Neglect, Autism Spectrum Disorders

+Information For IPRC PVNCCDSB Criteria for Identification • Portfolio of classroom work or school documentation as available Review of Student's OSR Report Card and/or Alternate Progress Report (See page C25 of Special Education: A Guide for Educators, 2001) • Psychological assessment by regulated, qualified professional with a clear statement to substantiate learning ability Evidence of compromised educational performance as a result of behaviour • Educational Assessment: Elementary Classroom Teacher for IPRC (Sp.
 Ed.
-Form 06) Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
-Form 07) Behaviour Tracking Record Functional Behaviour Rating Scale Psychological Assessment Language Checklist administered by classroom teacher or SERT WF: AS/TAPs Tests administered by Special Education Resource Teacher Suspension Letter(s) Audiological assessment conducted by an audiologist Assessment conducted by an optometrist or ophthalmologist to assess visual acuity Speech Screening Tool and/or medical evaluation Community agency input Parent perspective / in-put / view Student's views, concerns and hopes Psychological assessment by regulated, qualified professional with a clear statement to substantiate learning ability Evidence of compromised educational performance as a result of behavior
+Form 06) • Educational Assessment: Elementary Resource Teacher for IPRC (Sp.Ed.
+Form 07) • Behaviour Tracking Record • Functional Behaviour Rating Scale • Psychological Assessment • Language Checklist administered by classroom teacher or SERT • WF: AS/TAPs Tests administered by Special Education Resource Teacher • Suspension Letter(s) • Audiological assessment conducted by an audiologist • Assessment conducted by an optometrist or ophthalmologist to assess visual acuity • Speech Screening Tool and/or medical evaluation • Community agency input • Parent perspective / in-put / view • Student's views, concerns and hopes